UBC Blogs Guide

 • Author - can publish posts and pages but only edit their own content

-7. To block unwanted people from signing up, check Add a password to stop unwanted users from signing up.
+7. To better control who can sign up, check Add a password to stop unwanted users from signing up and/or check Hide Add Users Widget if user is not logged in.

-8. Set the password and click Save.
+8. Set the password and the error message shown if the user enters the wrong password.
 Remember to distribute the password when you invite people to sign up.

 Tips

-• Anyone you invite by email or using the self-signup must have a UBC Blogs account first.
-Ask invitees to create a UBC Blogs account by logging in with their UBC CWL at blogs.ubc.ca/wp-admin.
+• Anyone you invite by email or using self-signup must have a UBC Blogs account.
+Ask invitees to create a UBC Blogs account by logging in to UBC Blogs with their UBC CWL.

 Where can I get more support with UBC Blogs?